Daniel Parantac

 Daniel Parantac (born November 4, 1990) is a Filipino wushu practitioner.
 He has represented the Philippines in various wushu international competitions and won several medals.
 He was named Athlete of the Year at the 2013 Kafagway Sports Achievers Awards.
+He was the silver medalist in the men's taijiquan and taijijian all-round competition at the 2014 Asian Games in Incheon, South Korea.
 He studied at the University of the Cordilleras for his higher education.